em/gcanvas/readme.md

 NOTICE: I have pretty much abandoned this project.
-I just don't have the means or personal investment to maintain it, because I relocated to another country some time ago and haven't had a CNC machine since.
-I stick to traditional handtool woodworking these days when I do do find the time to make things.
+I just don't have the means or incentive to maintain it, because I relocated to another country some time ago and haven't had a CNC machine since.
+I stick to traditional handtool woodworking these days when I do find the time to make things.
 ========

 Gcanvas